-We provide small and high-risk grants (usually £10,000-20,000) to early-stage projects or organisations in Sub-Saharan Africa aimed at stimulating innovative approaches to transparency, accountability and citizen empowerment work.
+We provide small and high-risk grants (usually £10,000-20,000) to early-stage projects or organisations in Ghana, Kenya, Nigeria, South Africa and Uganda aimed at stimulating innovative approaches to transparency, accountability and citizen empowerment work.
 We particularly focus our efforts on supporting projects with low operating costs or sustainable business models and which use appropriate technology that is widely adopted locally.
 We give a strong preference to organisations based in Sub-Saharan Africa, as opposed to simply working there.
 We currently have two funding streams for this work focusing on:

 - Projects and organisations that leverage the power of mobile and web technologies, to foster active, informed citizens and accountable governments.

 - Technology innovation hubs and civic tech communities that use information communication technologies for positive social change.
 This page contains more information on how the fund works and allows you to see if you are eligible to participate.

 In addition to our international work, we have a small portfolio of grants supporting more open and effective philanthropy in the UK.
 We also have a small portfolio supporting charities in London.
 Please note that our open philanthropy and London funding streams are by invitation only and unsolicited proposals will not be considered.